xander2508/Notes/5. Standard Information/Operating Systems/Windows/Security/Windows Authentication Process.md

 ![](https://academy.hackthebox.com/storage/modules/147/Auth_process1.png)

-Local interactive logon is performed by the interaction between the logon process ([WinLogon](https://www.microsoftpressstore.com/articles/article.aspx?p=2228450&seqNum=8)), the logon user interface process (`LogonUI`), the `credential providers`, `LSASS`, one or more `authentication packages`, and `SAM` or `Active Directory`.
+Local interactive logon is performed by the interaction between the logon process ([WinLogon](https://www.microsoftpressstore.com/articles/article.aspx?p=2228450&seqNum=8)), the logon user interface process (`LogonUI`), the [[Credential Manager]], [[Local Security Authority Subsystem Service (LSASS)]], one or more `authentication packages`, and [[Security Account Manager (SAM)|SAM]] or `Active Directory`.
 Authentication packages, in this case, are the Dynamic-Link Libraries (`DLLs`) that perform authentication checks.
 For example, for non-domain joined and interactive logins, the authentication package `Msv1_0.dll` is used.

 `Winlogon` is a trusted process responsible for managing security-related user interactions.
 These include:

 - Launching `LogonUI` to enter passwords at login
 - Changing passwords
 - Locking and unlocking the workstation

 It relies on credential providers installed on the system to obtain a user's account name or password.
 Credential providers are `COM` objects that are located in DLLs.

 Winlogon is the only process that intercepts login requests from the keyboard sent via an RPC message from Win32k.sys.
 Winlogon immediately launches the `LogonUI` application at logon to display the user interface for logon.
-After Winlogon obtains a user name and password from the credential providers, it calls LSASS to authenticate the user attempting to log in.
+After Winlogon obtains a user name and password from the credential providers, it calls [[Local Security Authority Subsystem Service (LSASS)|LSASS]] to authenticate the user attempting to log in.
+#### NTDS

+It is very common to come across network environments where Windows systems are joined to a Windows domain.
+This is common because it makes it easier for admins to manage all the systems owned by their respective organizations (centralized management).
+In these cases, the Windows systems will send all logon requests to Domain Controllers that belong to the same Active Directory forest.
+Each Domain Controller hosts a file called `NTDS.dit` that is kept synchronized across all Domain Controllers with the exception of [Read-Only Domain Controllers](https://docs.microsoft.com/en-us/windows/win32/ad/rodc-and-active-directory-schema).
+NTDS.dit is a database file that stores the data in Active Directory, including but not limited to:

+- User accounts (username & password hash)
+- Group accounts
+- Computer accounts
+- Group policy objects